kayrozen-zz/Commucal/README.md

 # Commucal

-Google script that parses reservation emails received in gmail from communauto and make/modify/removes an event in calendar.
+Google script that parses unread reservation emails received in gmail from communauto and make/modify/removes an event in calendar.

 Prerequisite: